tfoote/ros_ifc6410_guide/configure_the_system/README.md

 We will wand the microSD card to be mounted in /opt to enable the installation of many ROS packages from debian packages.

-Edit /etc/fstab and add the following line:
+Run the following command to add a line to `/etc/fstab`.

 ```